rey9230/TestApp/README.md

 # TestApp

-Kotling Test training App where can be found the following android development components
+Kotlin Test training App where can be found the following android development components

 * Android coroutines
 * RESTful Services Consumption